 In the later sections of this article, you'll learn how to use these severity levels in the logging module.

-Using Logging Module in Python
+Using the logging module in Python

 To understand the concept of logging in Python, create a project directory (python-logging